servalproject/batphone/doc/Sensor-Logging-Demo.md

 For the demonstration, you will need:

- * at least two Android devices (phones), ideally with a QR code reader app installed;
+ * at least two Android devices (phones), ideally with a QR code reader app installed, eg, [QR Droid][];
  * a workstation (eg, laptop);
  * a USB cable for connecting an Android device to the workstation.

-The workstation will be used at the end of the demo to fetch sensor log files from the central server via an Android device, so they can be inspected.
+The workstation is only used at the end of the demo to fetch sensor log files from the central server via an Android device, because it is easier to inspect the contents of ZIP files using a conventional operating system than an Android device.
+If ZIP files can be inspected directly using the second Android device, then the workstation is unnecessary for the demonstration.

 Install Serval Mesh on an Android device
 ----------------------------------------